dinhhuy258/git.nvim/README.md

     open_pull_request = "<Leader>gp",
     -- Create a pull request with the target branch is set in the `target_branch` option create_pull_request = "<Leader>gn",
+    -- Opens a new diff that compares against the current index diff = "<Leader>gd",
   },
   -- Default target branch when create a pull request target_branch = "master",